The University is accredited by the Higher Learning Commission.

 The department offers opportunities for on-site learning in education and professional areas of study, and for laboratory experience in pedagogy, physiology, biomechanics, and sports activity.
 Instruction is centered in our 230,000-square-foot Health and Human Services Building.

 Our faculty members are nationally recognized for their expertise in teacher education.
-Relatively small class sizes make it possible for students to receive individual attention.
-Through our developmentally designed micro-teaching, early field experiences, and student teaching experiences, students get a real sense of what it means to be a teacher.
+Relatively small class sizes make it possible for students to receive individualized instruction and attention.
+Through our developmentally designed micro-teaching, early field experiences, and student teaching experiences, students learn a real sense of what it means to be a teacher.

 Students may join the KRS Club (Organization for Students in Kinesiology, Recreation, and Sport) and engage in social activities such as intramurals and bowling events.
 Service learning opportunities are available including activities working with children in physical activity settings and supporting local health-related organizations.

 In addition, numerous opportunities exist in Terre Haute and surrounding communities for students to volunteer with children and adults as coaches, instructors, and mentors.
 These include the Boys and Girls Club, community centers, sports centers, the Family Y, and the school corporation after-school programs.

-Graduates of the Physical Education Teaching Program are qualified to take the state licensing exam for teaching physical education in K-12.
+Graduates of the Physical Education Teaching Program are qualified to take the state licensing exam for teaching physical education in P-12.

 Our alumni have made (and continue to make) significant contributions in the areas of teaching, exercise science/fitness, and coaching.

 In addition, the Physical Education Teacher Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and Indiana State Board of Education

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.